JOSEPH: KING OF DREAMS (Video Release USA 2000)

 Joseph: King of Dreams—

 animated version of the Joseph storycovers the basic Biblical Joseph story adequately, but is not the best in its class.
-It serves as a child’s fill in some spare time movie.
+It serves as a child’s fill-in-some-spare-time movie.

 Film Poster Courtesy of Wikipedia